Website Manager

 · 10 Player Roster: Traditional infield and 4 outfielders (RF, RC, LC and LF).

 · Any team with an 11-player roster must sit one player per innings.
-No 5th outfielder.
+No 5th

 Position Playing Requirements